robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ...
 ```

-The spirit of Open Science is to make all relevant information publicly
-available, allowing access to the data via default tools.
-We believe that this
-principle should also be applied to article metadata.
-Following this maxim, we
-created a custom pandoc writer that emits the article's data as
-JSON–LD[@method:lanthaler_jsonld_2012].
-This allows querying the journal's data
-using standard tools of the semantic web.
-The above would be output as the
-following, allowing processing of this data by machines and human-usable
-linked-data browsers:
+An important aspect of Open Science is the public availability of all relevant information.
+The data should be acessible via default tools.
+We believe that this principle should also be applied to article metadata.
+Thus, we created a custom pandoc writer that emits the article's data as JSON–LD [@method:lanthaler_jsonld_2012].
+This allows querying the journal's data with standard tools of the semantic web.
+The above YAML information would be output as:

 ```json
 {